 Association of Issuing Bodies

-In May 2015, SEMO, and the Irish domain, became a member of the Association of Issuing Bodies (AIB).
+SEMO is a member of the Association of Issuing Bodies (AIB).
 AIB facilitates the international exchange of Guarantees of Origin via the inter-registry telecommunications hub (AIB hub).
 To support international trade of Guarantees of Origin, AIB developed a standardised system called the European Energy Certificate System (EECS).
-European policy makers are working on a new legal framework for the European energy market, called the Clean Energy for all Europeans package.
+The SEMO Domain Protocol outlines how Guarantees of Origin procedures in Ireland align with the EECS rules.

 Any electricity producer (not in receipt of support) or supplier active in the Irish domain can register as an Account Holder in the GO scheme.

-Current ‘Traders’ cannot register for the Guarantees of Origin scheme in Ireland.
+Currently ‘Trader only’ accounts are not permitted in the Guarantees of Origin scheme in Ireland.

-Guarantees of Origin calendar
+Guarantees of Origin Timelines

 SEMO in its capacity as the issuing body of Guarantees of Origin are required to issue Guarantees of Origin in accordance with an agreed upon timeline.
 The timeline for the coming year can be found below